Date enacted or revised:

-This Guideline does not apply to concerns of discrimination or discriminatory harassment that are covered under the Diversity Awareness Policy, Sexual Misconduct Policy, Anti-Bullying Policy or Anti Retaliation Policy.
+This guideline does not apply to concerns of discrimination or discriminatory harassment that are covered under the Equity and Inclusion Policy, Sexual Misconduct Policy, Anti-Bullying Policy, or Anti- Retaliation Policy.

 Concern, Grievance, or Complaint

-Individuals, who believe they may have been treated with disrespect or in an uncivil manner, but are uncertain as to whether a complaint is justified or whether they wish to initiate a formal written complaint, may discuss their concerns confidentially and informally with the Chief Diversity Officer in the Office of Inclusive Excellence.
+Individuals, who believe they may have been treated with disrespect or in an uncivil manner, but are uncertain as to whether a complaint is justified or whether they wish to initiate a formal written complaint, may discuss their concerns confidentially and informally with the Chief Diversity and Title IX Officer in the Office of Inclusive Excellence.
 The reporting process helps the university to record and evaluate these occurrences for climate assessment and planning purposes.
 The Office of Inclusive Excellence does not have independent authority to adjudicate incidents falling under this policy.